Mental model

 What's exactly Metatype?

 Metatype is an open source platform to author and deploy APIs for the cloud and components eras.
-It provides a declarative programming model that helps you to efficiently design APIs and delegate the non-functional requirements to the platform.
-Metatype currently supports Typescript/Javascript, Python and Rust.
+It provides a declarative programming model that helps you to efficiently design APIs and focus on the functional requirements.

-• Typegraph: a multi-language SDK to manage typegraphs - virtual graphs of types - and compose them
+- Typegraph: a cross-language SDK to manage typegraphs - virtual graphs of types - and compose them

-• Meta CLI: a command-line tool to securely and efficiently deploy the typegraphs on the gateway
+- Meta CLI: a command-line tool to efficiently deploy the typegraphs on the gateway

 Types